JUNE 2026

 India Restricted use Restrictions in certain states; national policy varies.

 Italy Banned the use of glyphosate as a pre-harvest treatment.
 Restricted use.
 Voted against glyphosate.
-In 2016, the Italian government banned the use of glyphosate as a pre-harvest treatment and placed restrictions on glyphosate use in areas frequented by the public.
-In November of 2017.
+In 2016, the Italian government banned pre-harvest use and placed restrictions in public areas.
 Italy was one of many EU nations to vote against relicensing glyphosate.

 COUNTRIES THAT HAVE BANNED THE CULTIVATION OF GENETICALLY MODIFIED (GM) CROPS DESIGNED TO BE PESTICIDE-RESISTANT, WITH SOME ALSO RESTRICTING IMPORTS: